yanghuafang/anti-android-virus/README.md

 against a per-position allow-list, so a method no signature could match is skipped before its CRCs are ever computed.

+## Scanning a DEX

+`DexScanner` is the first thing that produces a verdict.
+It takes an `ITarget`, runs `DexParser` over it, and returns a `ScanResult`: whether the file is malicious, and the signature ids that say so.
+The two dimensions are merged as a set union — either alone is a detection, and a signature found by both is reported once.

+`IScanner` is the shape every future format shares, so an APK or an ELF scanner is a new implementation rather than a new caller.

 ## The signature database

 Detection data ships as one file: a header, then one section per signature